vertexproject/synapse/docs/synapse/devguides/power-ups.rst

 -----------------------------------------

 The ``--yield`` option is typically used to allow a **Storm** command which takes nodes as input to optionally output the new nodes it added rather than the nodes it received as input.
-To simplify implementing this convention the ``divert`` command was added to **Storm** to handle potentially
+The ``divert`` command was added to **Storm** to simplify implementing this convention.

 To implement a command with a ``--yield`` option is typically accomplished via the following pattern::

   commands:

     - name: acme.hello.mayyield
+      descr: |
+           Take in an FQDN and make DNS A records to demo --yield

+           inet:fqdn=vertex.link | acme.hello.mayyield

       cmdargs:

         - - --yield
-          - type: bool
-            default: false
+          - default: false
             action: store_true
-            help: Yield newly constructed nodes from the command.
+            help: Yield the newly created inet:dns:a records rather than the input inet:fqdn nodes.

 Then within ``storm/commands/acme.hello.mayyield.storm``::

     function nodeGenrFunc(fqdn) {
-        // fake a DNS lookup and make an inet:dns:a
+        // fake a DNS lookup and make a few inet:dns:a records...
         [ inet:dns:a=($fqdn, 1.2.3.4) ]
+        [ inet:dns:a=($fqdn, 123.123.123.123) ]
     }

     divert --yield $cmdopts.yield $nodeGenrFunc($node)